 Remember, none of us have any idea when the end of our lives will occur.
 For that reason, we strongly suggest that our younger clients have an estate plan as well, especially if they have children to provide for.
 An estate plan can designate the guardianship of your minor children in the event of your death and it can specify how their financial needs will be provided for when you are no longer alive.

-For experienced guidance on wills and other estate planning documents, contact Haygood, Cleveland, Pierce, Thompson & Short LLP at (334) 731-7693 to schedule an initial consultation.
+For experienced guidance on estate planning documents, contact Haygood, Cleveland, Pierce, Thompson & Short LLP at (334) 731-7693 to schedule an initial consultation.
 You may also send us a message through our online contact form.